 Either diced or crushed tomatoes work well.
 We haven’t tested this recipe using fresh tomatoes.

 The dried Hurst beans do not need to be soaked before cooking unless you want to eliminate some of the natural enzymes in them that cause gassiness.
-If so, cover the dried beans with cold water and allow them to soak for 4 hours.
+If so, cover them with cold water and allow them to soak for 4 hours.

-If you prefer not to soak them, the slow cooker will do all the work for you!
-All you have to do is add the ingredients, turn on the slow cooker, and let it cook!
+If you prefer not to soak them, the slow cooker will do all the work for you.
+All you have to do is add the ingredients, then turn on the crockpot!

-Tips for Perfect 15 Bean Soup With Ham
+Tips for Perfect Slow Cooker Ham and Bean Soup

-Open the 15 bean soup package and spread the contents into a single layer on a sheet pan.
+Open the package and spread the contents into a single layer on a sheet pan.

-Look for and pick out any small pebbles or other debris that may be in the package with the beans.
+Look for and pick out any small pebbles or other debris that may be in the package.
 Then, transfer the mix to a colander and place it in your sink.
-Run cold tap water over the beans to rinse away any dirt.
+Run cold tap water over them to rinse away any dirt.

 Set the slow cooker to High for 5-7 hours.
-After 5 hours of cook time, you should check to see if the beans are tender.
-If not, continue cooking the soup on the Low setting.
+After 5 hours of cooking time, check to see if the ham and beans are tender.
+If not, continue cooking on the Low setting.

 - Don’t forget to remove the ham bone or hock!

-After the beans are tender, remove the bones from the soup.
+After they are tender, remove the bones.
 Then, ladle the ham and bean soup into bowls and garnish with fresh herbs or toppings of your choice.

-- Add other vegetables like carrots, celery, and potatoes to the soup.
+- Add other vegetables like carrots, celery, and potatoes.

 - Add baked chicken tenderloins or other cooked meat for additional protein.